astronomer/docs/learn/airflow-params.md

 Params can be passed to a DAG at runtime in three different ways:

 - In the Airflow UI by using the **Trigger DAG w/ config** button.
-- Through Airflow CLI commands that run a DAG by using the `--conf` flag.
+- Using the Airflow CLI to run a DAG with the `--conf` flag.
-- Through a TriggerDagRunOperator by using the `conf` parameter.
+- Using the TriggerDagRunOperator with the `conf` parameter.

-Params values passed to a DAG by any of these methods will override existing default values for the same key as long as the [Airflow core config `dag_run_conf_overrides_params`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.
+Param values passed to a DAG by any of these methods will override existing default values for the same key as long as the [Airflow core config `dag_run_conf_overrides_params`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-run-conf-overrides-params) is set to `True`.

 :::info